grafana/loki/docs/sources/clients/promtail/pipelines.md

 A common stage will also be the [match](../stages/match/) stage to selectively apply stages or drop entries based on a [LogQL stream selector and filter expressions](../../../logql/).

-Note that pipelines can not currently be used to deduplicate logs; Loki will receive the same log line multiple times if, for example:
+Note that pipelines can not currently be used to deduplicate logs; Grafana Loki will receive the same log line multiple times if, for example:

 1. Two scrape configs read from the same file